Cubevoid/team-project-19-toronto-police-services-board/Handoff.md

 Next, follow [these instructions](https://github.com/marketplace/actions/deploy-to-cloud-run) to configure the Service Account needed to run the workflow.
 You'll need to add the JSON Service Account key to the Repository Secrets in GitHub (in `deploy_backend.yml`, this is referenced as `GCP_SA_KEY`).
 You should also add the project name as `GCP_PROJECT`.

+This "Build and Push Container" step builds the Docker container on GitHub Actions and pushes it to Google Container Registry.
+Then, the "Deploy to Cloud Run" step simply tells Google Cloud Run to deploy the image from Container Registry.

 You may need to modify some parts of `deploy_backend.yml` depending on your Google Cloud configuration.
 For example, `SERVICE` (the image name), `REGION`, and `build_extra_args` in the "Build and Push Container" step might change depending on how/where you wish to deploy the app.

 ### Frontend